canisdibellum/G6-Mission-Inventory/README.md

 ______________________________________________________________________________

 # Done:
+    ----------------------2.2.2.0----------------------
+	 [x] "Model" manual combobox doesn't populate
+		 [x] Some labels are still showing dashes!
+		 [x] Fix label Auto-Numbering
+		 [x] Fix Add to Inventory coding
+		 [x] Even though make changes is run, Location list does not update after "Add to Inventory" [x] Add wildcard support to Search()
+		 [x] When scanning, if cancel pressed with text in input, still adds X  When adding to Inventory: Add "Type or Scan Here" to beginnings of cleared combo boxes [keeps last settings automatically, on purpose]
+		 [x] Queue is not considered when looking for duplicate serials (SSList) [Add to as part of scan procedure?]
+				[x] Build list of all Serials, Items, and Locations in Inventory when BuildInventory run [I think it already does] [x] As soon as scan button is hit, Build Serial, Item, and Location lists from Current Queue [use or update and then use already existing functions to facilitate
+				[x] append them to already existing lists,
+				 X  look into building lists as arrays and what happens when you try to retrieve the key for a value that doesn't exist,   (checking array for dups: https://autohotkey.com/board/topic/68613-add-variables-to-array-and-check-for-duplicates/) [Looked into it and it's possible, but for a future build]
+				[x] When scanning, add to lists
+		 [x] Queue is not considered when looking for highest Label Number
+		 [x] Keeps trying to re-add IL scans instead of just setting the location
+		 [x] Adding quantified items to queue does not update the comboboxes in the "Add Item Without Serial Number" GUI
     ----------------------2.2.1.0----------------------
 	 [x] New Menu subroutines already added to bottom of script
 	 [x] Test if Capital Letters in Hotkeys matter (doesn't matter)